Deutschland sucht den Superstar season 14

 During the live-shows of season 13, it was announced that the castings for season 14 will start in August 2016.
+The motto was still "No Limits".
 In late 2016, broadcaster RTL gave closer details to the changes of season 14.
 The pre-recorded concerts in clubs in Germany were replaced by the "Mottoshows" (theme shows) which were used from season 1 to 10.

 In 2016, RTL announced that H.P.
 Baxxter, Dieter Bohlen and Michelle would return, while Vanessa Mai was replaced by YouTuber Shirin David.
 Oliver Geissen returned as the host of the live shows.
 The season marked an all-time high because there was a "final 14" which was the highest amount of Mottoshow contestants ever.
 Also for the first time a wild card voting was introduced where the public voted Alphonso Williams who was eliminated just before the Mottoshows back in the competition.
 Alphonso Williams was announced the winner on 6 May followed by Alexander Jahnke, Maria Voskania and Duygu Goenel.
 With 54 years Williams is the oldest winner to date.